 Then, form the dough into a ball.
 Grease some bowl lightly, and place the dough ball in it.
 Let it rise covered in a warm room for 45-60 minutes, or until it doubles in size.
 After punching down the dough, place it on a lightly floured counter.

 Divide it in half and cover, allowing it to rest for ten minutes.
 At the same time, lightly grease 2 baking sheets.

 Make two dough balls and place them on the baking sheets.
 Flatten them slightly to around six inches in diameter.
 Then, make crisscross slashes across the loaf tops using a sharp knife.
 Cover and allow them to rise in a warm place for half an hour, or until they almost double in size.

-You can brush them with water and sprinkle some flax seed meal and flax seeds if you like.
+Brush them with water and sprinkle some flax seed meal and flax seeds – optional.

 Bake the bread for 30-35 minutes in a preheated oven at 375 °F. It should make a hollow sound when lightly tapped.
-You can also use a foil to cover it loosely in the last ten minutes of baking to prevent overbrowning.
+Also use a foil to cover it loosely in the last ten minutes of baking to prevent overbrowning.
 Finally, cool it on wire racks.